chrisruffalo/gudgeon/README.md

 * Resolvers and resolver groups for certain/specific subnets based on matching incoming connections
 * Inline host file entries in configuration file as well as external host files
 * Enhanced (and backwards-compatible) hostname format supports wildcard names, CNAME/PTR entries, and reverse lookups
+* Use Zone DB files to support more record types than hostnames
 * A Web UI to show details about current system status
 * Query logging with the ability to view recent queries in the Web UI